Maurice-Yu/Projects-2021-2022/README.md

 # Projects
 # Game Grabber:fall 2021
 My first "real program" introduced to fundamental object oriented concepts.
 Polished my formatting skills and realized the importance of abstraction.
-It was very satisfying at the end when i could actually use the final product.
+It was very satisfying at the end when I could actually use the final product.
 # Huffman Code Book: fall 2021
 My first implimentation of different data structures, algorithms and big O concepts.
 Learned how important it is to utilize fast algorithms/data structures
 # el malloc: spring 2022